 with the Christopher Caines Dance Company, and recorded on John Zorn's

 Tzadik.
-Also in New York, she served during three
+Also in New York, she served three

 seasons as Music Director of

-As a singer in a variety of styles, Boerger toured, recorded, and
+As a New-York-based singer in a variety of styles, Boerger toured, recorded, and

-20th, and 21st centuries.
-Other recording credits include projects with
+and the Vox Vocal Ensemble.
+Other recording credits include projects with Bobby McFerrin,

 and Pan Morigan.

 She has enjoyed guest appearances with The King's

 Noyse, the Tallis Scholars, and Urban Bush Women.

 In the 2006 and 2009 seasons at the BAM (Brooklyn Academy of Music)